+data label should be added

 Species diversity is a crucial parameter for comparing study areas under biotic and abiotic disturbances, as it aids in assessing the significance of collected data from different study sites across various seasons, considering the distributional patterns of pests (Solow, 1993).
 This study marks the initial attempt to sample insect pests affecting apricots and apples in Leh district, Ladakh.
 Five pest species from various orders and families were collected, allowing for an assessment of pest abundance and diversity on apple and apricot trees.
 Similar findings were reported by Mir and Wani (2005), who examined pests associated with walnut trees in the Kashmir Valley.
 In the Hemiptera order, the Aphididae family was the most abundant across all study sites (UCIPM, 2011; Wani & Ahmad, 2015), suggesting higher host availability and untreated trees, contributing to species diversity and a healthy ecosystem.
 Altieri (1991) observed that plant community manipulation tends to increase pest incidence, and species richness is significantly affected by food availability for each pest life stage (Pinheiro & Ortiz, 1992).
 Greater species richness often indicates a higher number of niches associated with the host plant (Hutchinson, 1959).
 In this study, the Berger-Parker index recorded its highest value in the Baramulla district, reflecting a higher abundance of predominant species in Srinagar.
 Results demonstrated similar diversity index values across sites within the same district, though species diversity, evenness, and richness varied among districts due to differences in habitat (Denys & Tschantke, 2002).
 These diversity values differed across districts due to variations in pest occurrence, activity, distribution, and host plant abundance.
 For example, the Shannon-Wiener index revealed minor variability among sites within the same block.
 A heterogeneous natural environment directly impacts pest diversity (Perfecto et al., 1997), and Margalef’s index values varied across study sites, suggesting species richness depends heavily on land use, whether agricultural, urban, or landscaped, contributing to differences among districts (Kim, 2009).
 Lower evenness values indicate dominance by only a few species, affected by factors such as competition, succession, and predation (Magurran, 1988; Weiher & Keddy, 1999).